Acsigen/sysadmin-playground/Linux/server-hardening.md

 -P OUTPUT ACCEPT

 # Allow incoming ping packets
+# For IPv6 is "-p ipv6-icmp", the rest is the same
 -A INPUT -p icmp -j ACCEPT

 # Accept traffic on loopback interface